 - Teas – Similar to oils, teas offer remedies for diverse issues such as drowsiness, insomnia, and upset stomachs.
 They’re also beneficial for boosting vitamin intake.

 - Vodka – Infuse vodka with various herbs or plants to make tonics.
 A hot pepper tonic aids recovery from colds and congestion.
 Even if you’re a teetotaler, it’s a good idea to keep a few different types of alcohol.

 - Vitamin E ointment – This inexpensive ointment works remarkably fast to heal skin rashes.
 (Tip – this is the best diaper cream I have come across.)

 - Coconut oil – While this is usually used for cooking, it can also be used as a carrier oil for essential oils and as a skin lotion.
 It has so many great uses and can be purchased in large quantities.

 - Amber bottles with eyedroppers and small tins – As you begin mixing up your own concoctions, like this recipe for eczema cream, you’ll need containers for creams, oil blends, and salves.
 Amber or dark blue glass is recommended because light can degrade these substances.
 Oxygen will quickly turn oils rancid, so keep these bottles and tins tightly capped.

-- Midwifery book – If there is any chance a female living in your house could become pregnant, having a midwife or birthing reference book would be invaluable to have if there ever came a time when you couldn’t seek medical care.
+- Midwifery book – If there is any chance a female living in your house could become pregnant, having a midwife or birthing reference book would prove invaluable in situations where seeking immediate medical care might not be possible.

-- First aid reference book and first aid kit – Sometimes the most basic items like gauze and tape are all that is needed to fix a medical issue.
-Make sure to have first aid items and a reference book on hand.
-Check out what this man has in his medical aid kit and this list for building a library of resource books.
+- First aid essentials – Sometimes the most basic items like gauze and tape are all that is needed to fix a medical issue.
+Make sure to have first aid items and a first aid reference book on hand.
+Check out what this man has in his medical aid kit.

 What else do you recommend for a natural medicine kit?